AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow.rst

 tracked in the original metadata sources.
 This is common and are usually information that a single person keeps track of implicitly in their head.
-This information must be entered somewhere, either by updating the data sources or hard-coding values in the generation script - this is not avised but what what we do here in this example.
+This information must be entered somewhere, either by updating the data sources or hard-coding values in the generation script.
+The latter is not avised but what we do here in this example to demonstrate the issue.

 Identify metadata sources